guacsec/guac-docs/guac-ontology-definition.md

 defines the 3 structures as the software tree, evidence tree, and actor tree.

 - **Software Tree:** A factual structure that describes software entities.
-They communicate both physical (e.g. artifact and hashes) and logical (e.g. PURL) views, and are an extension of the idea of factual software identifiers nodes as described in
+They communicate both physical (e.g. artifact and hashes) and logical (e.g. pURL) views, and are an extension of the idea of factual software identifiers nodes as described in
   [GUAC Identity Problem Design Doc](https://docs.google.com/document/d/1BUEi7q2i-KXlAhsh1adYvL1fkWN-q8FrgLyEre7c5kg/edit?resourcekey=0-02sC5-9IbTfwJckze_CDQw)(Issue